Building a Waffle on a Peat Bog

 Methane barriers are then placed around the edge of the foundation.
 It is part of a methane collection system that mitigates the natural methane produced by the decomposition of the organic material in the peat bog.

 Once the foundation is poured and set, the construction of the apartment building is business as usual.
 The geotechnical engineers will continue to help monitor the groundwater on site during construction and be available to provide advice throughout the project.

-To celebrate the successful completion of these first phases of construction, Wheeler hosted a "Waffle Day" for his crew, cooking waffles and sausage on site.
-And Wheeler didn't forget the real Vermont maple syrup, a tribute to his home state.
+To celebrate the successful completion of these first phases of construction, Rafn hosted a "Waffle Day" for the crew, cooking waffles and sausage on site.
+And of course we didn't forget the real Vermont maple syrup, a tribute to my home state.